avantifellows/plio-backend/docs/INSTALLATION.md

         ```sh
         python manage.py migrate_schemas --shared
         ```
-    - You can also create tenants by using the commands [here](https://django-tenants.readthedocs.io/en/latest/use.html)
+    - For seeding database and creating tenant organizations, visit the our [multitenancy](MULTITENANCY.md) guidelines.

-8. For **development purpose** only, run the following command to install pre-commit
+8. For **DEVELOPMENT PURPOSE** only, run the following command to install pre-commit
     ```sh
     pre-commit install
     ```